 Finally, optimism isn't laughable.
 Make no mistake, if the Sixers can bottle the basketball they played from minute 12 through minute 36 of tonight's game, they're going to be in the playoffs.
 They took it right to the Cavs on both ends of the floor, against the subs first, and then against the starters.
 It was impressive, it was uplifting and I'm hoping it's a sign of things to come.
-Unfortunately, we also need to talk about
+Unfortunately, we also need to talk about the other 24 minutes.

 Here's a quick look at the rotations, then we'll dive right in.